This line is filler that is ignored by Doxygen. More...

 In order to use these classes safely you must use QDeepCopy when passing them from one thread to another.
 This is thankfully quite easy to use.

-In this case safe and original can be used by two seperate threads, while unsafe can only be used in the same thread as originalStr.
+In this case safe and original can be used by two separate threads, while unsafe can only be used in the same thread as originalStr.

 The QDeepCopy template will work on the most popular Qt containers, for the ones it doesn't support you will have to copy manually.